 - When it comes to fat, more is usually better for a keto diet.
 This is because our bodies use fat as the primary source of energy while in ketosis.
 A fatty snack would usually add up to around 15-20g of fat.

 - Moderate amounts of protein can make the snack more filling and nutritious.
 However, don’t go overboard because too much protein can kick you out of ketosis.
 Try to stick to around 10-15 g of protein per snack.

 - Before prepping your snacks, plan your meals first.
 This way, you can use the snacks to fill in any nutrient gaps.

 Note: A common macronutrient breakdown for the ketogenic diet is 75-80% of daily calories from fat, 15-20% from protein, and 5% from carbohydrates.
 On a 2000 calorie/day diet, this equates to around 167-178 g fat, 25 g carbs, and 100 g protein.
 Consult with your doctor to determine if the keto diet is appropriate for you.

 Ready, Set, Keto.

 Now you have all of the information you need to take care of a grumbling stomach in-between meals.
+If you’re looking for entrees or desserts, try these easy keto recipes.
 If cooking and measuring portions just aren’t your thing, you can always look for pre-prepared keto-friendly snacks at the grocery store.
 There are even keto meal delivery services that bring keto snacks and pre-made meals right to your door!